Jeong-Research-Group/FIB/alex-mp-20/README.txt

 -----------

 Each candidate is stored in an individual subdirectory.
-Crystal structures are provided in VASP POSCAR format.
+Crystal structures are provided in VASP POSCAR and .cif format.

 Notes